What is the Kirpilä Art Collection?

 The remaining seats will be filled on a first-come, first-served basis on the day of the concert.

-Free entry.
+Free admission.
 Warmly welcome!